Table of Contents[Hide][Show]

 The Queechee Club

 Located off of the scenic Blue Ridge Parkway, Wintergreen Resort has solid ski lesson offerings for kids of all ages.
-Kids 5 and under ski free with a ticketed adult.
+Kids 5 and under ski free with a ticketed adult (one free ticket per paid adult).

 Kids 5 and under ski free with a paid adult ticket.
 Looking for season tickets to skip the booth?
-You receive a free kiddo pass for the 5 and under set with the purchase of an adult pass.
-Processing fees will run $19.
+You receive a free kiddo pass for the 5 and under set with the purchase of an adult pass (but there is a $19 processing fee).

 Best Ski Resorts in the USA for Families